Sahajmakesstuff/pokemon-graphics/README.md

 3. If we click the button for the specific pokemon, it gets added to out party

-4. We can fight trainers who have different pokemon (currently 5 to choose from)
+4. We can fight trainers who have different pokemon (currently 8 to choose from)
 	a. beetlebug (bug)
 	b. misteon (fairy)
 	c. earthborn (ground)
 	d. birdy (flying)
 	e. nasty (dark)
+	f.
+Buzzy (electric)
+	g.
+Icy (Ice)
+	h.
+Norama (normal)

 5. Each pokemon will have 4 moves to choose from

 6. If we win, we can choose to either continue or retire and then it will display our score

-7. if we defeat 5 trainers, we win
+7. if we defeat 8 trainers, we win

 #Stat Calculation
 1. Each pokemon has 6 stats